BryceVandegrift/website/content/hardware.md

 I use OLOy DDR4 2x8GB RAM sticks.
 I clock my ram at around 2.933 GHz because it's the fastest supported speed for my CPU/APU.
-For me personally, any amount of RAM over 16GB is overkill.
+For me personally, any amount of RAM over 16GB is overkill, at least for what I normally do day to day.

 ### PSU